jskoiz/metar/packages/examples/README.md

 ```

 The client will:

 1. ✅ Connect to Solana devnet
 2. ✅ Generate a wallet and display public keys
 3. ✅ Look up the price for the route
 4. ✅ Check wallet balance
 5. ✅ Register agent with provider
-6. ✅ Create a MeterClient instance
+6. ✅ Create a MetarClient instance
 7. ✅ Make a paid API request (payment happens automatically)
 8. ✅ Display the results